code-423n4/2022-12-ens-mitigation/README.md

 # Scope

-*List all PRs in scope in the table below -- and feel free to add notes here to emphasize areas of focus.*

 | URL | Mitigation of | Purpose |
 | ----------- | ------------- | ----------- |
 | https://github.com/ensdomains/ens-contracts/pull/159 | H-01 | Protects names against implied unwrapping |